paazmaya/naginata.fi/content/en/index.md

     Helsinki](https://www.facebook.com/events/296023357146874/ "Naginata Introductory Seminar - Tapanila")
 -   07/02/2010 - [Mini Camp in Helsinki, directed by Mrs. Kirsi Högglund from Uppsala, Sweden](http://www.flickr.com/photos/paazio/sets/72157623374097714/ "Naginata - Helsinki(FI) - 2010/02/07")
--   15/02/2009 - Atarashii naginata training began in Finland at the Helsinki Kendo Club Ki-ken-tai-Icchi, with the guidance of Jukka Paasonen who is also responsible about these web sites.
+-   15/02/2009 - Atarashii Naginata training began in Finland at the Helsinki Kendo Club Ki-Ken-Tai-Icchi, with the guidance of Jukka Paasonen who is also responsible about these web sites.

 ## Naginata in brief